 The “kids cases” are more sophisticated than his first assignment.
 They involve more police work, more thorough investigations, and more paperwork.
 As a result, the office allows him more time to work; his total caseload has been reduced from about 100 cases to 60.

-Today the fifth-grade girl on the stand has been through a lot.
+h-grade girl on the stand has been through a lot.
 She and her sister say they were touched sexually by a stranger who snuck into their bedroom after they’d gone to sleep.
 The man they say is responsible is now seated in the courtroom in handcuffs and an orange prison jumpsuit.

 Bednar uses simple phrasing that’s easily understood by the girls.
 He needs them to describe the man as specifically as they can, even though the bedroom was dark.
 “Could you tell if he was thin, fat, in between?”
 Bednar asks.

 He moves on to more uncomfortable questions.
 He asks the fifth-grader to explain how she was touched.
 She makes a rubbing motion over her chest and says the man also touched her “private parts.”
 She’s barely audible.

 During Bednar’s closing argument, the judge interrupts him.
 He pushes Bednar on the fact that the girls’ bedroom was dark and neither of them clearly saw the man’s face.
 They were able to identify the suspect only by the clothing he was wearing, including a distinctive-looking jacket covered in patches.

 Bednar can’t dispute this, so he tries to turn it into a positive.
 He tells the judge that the girls testified candidly about what they could and could not see, which shows they’re credible witnesses who aren’t trying to embellish the facts.